My Company Is Being Charged With Wrongful Termination, What Should We Do?

 The case involved an employee who was terminated after making complaints of inappropriate sexual behavior.
 The coach in question ultimately accepted a three-year membership ban rather than exercise his right to a National Board of Review of the matter.

 Do not undertake the defense of a charge of wrongful termination without first seeking the advice of a competent business litigation attorney.
 Protect your and your company’s good reputation by associating with attorneys that have stellar reputations in this area.
-Call a qualified Palm Springs business litigation attorney.
+Call a qualified business litigation attorney.
 The combined experience of our business litigation attorneys is 170 years.
 Put that experience to work for your company.

 For more information about this article, contact Schlecht, Shevlin & Shoenberger.